thruthesky/easy_packages/easy_like/README.md

 ## Logic

 - It uses transaction to increase and decrease.
-- Whenever there is a changes on `vote`, the number of `likes` must be updated in the original document.
+- Whenever there is a changes on `vote`, the number of `likeCount` must be updated in the original document.
 - When the user unlike(or the like again), then the no of like will be decrease.